 Need for Money Market: Income generation (i.e., growth) is the most essential requiremnt of any economic system.
 In the modern industrial economies creation of productive assets is not an easy task, as it requires investible capital of longterm nature.
 Long-term capital can be raised either through bank loans, corporate bonds, debentures or shares (i.e., from the capital market).
 But once a productive asset has been created and production starts there comes the need of another kind of capital, to meet the day-to-day shortfalls of working capital.
 It means that only setting-up of firms does not guarantee production as these firms keep facing fund mismatches in the day-to-day production process.
-Such funds are required only for a short period (days, fortnights or few months) and are needed to meet shortfalls in working capital requirements.
-This requires creation of a different segment of the financial market which
+Such funds are required only for a short period (days, fortnights or few months)

-1. Based on the discussion in Samuelson and Nordhaus, Economics, op.cit., pp. 543-45.
+Based on the discussion in P.A.
+Samuelson and W.D.
+Nordhaus, Economics (New Delhi: Tata McGrawHill, 2005), pp. 543-45.

-2. Based on Stiglitz and Walsh, Economics, op.cit., pp. 612-14.
+Based on J.E.
+Stiglitz and C.E.
+Walsh, Economics (New York: W.W.
+Norton & Campany, 2006), pp. 612-14.